Russian buttercream frosting an extremely glossy, smooth and delicious frosting that also happens to be the easiest frosting to make.

 Coloring

-The natural color of Russian buttercream is a very pale yellow colour.
+The natural color of Russian buttercream is a very pale yellow color.
 It's not quite white because of the butter, but it's a very subtle, neutral color.
 The good news is it colors like an absolute dream!

 When adding other ingredients to the frosting it typically takes on the color of the ingredients really nicely, as you can see in my Raspberry Cupcakes recipe.
 But you can also easily add a tiny amount of different gel food colorings to get whatever color you want.